 If you have less than a 20% deposit, most lenders will require you to take out lender’s mortgage insurance (LMI).

-If you’ve got a small – or no deposit – and want to avoid paying for LMI, one way to do this might be to have someone act as a guarantor for your home loan.
-This will typically be an immediate family member such as a parent.
+If you have a small – or no – deposit and want to avoid paying LMI, one option is to have someone act as a guarantor for your home loan.
+This will typically be an immediate family member.

 Under this arrangement, the property you’re purchasing acts as partial security for the lender, and the equity in a property owned by the guarantor provides additional security.
-This means the guarantor’s property and credit rating could be at risk if you can’t make your loan repayments, so it’s important that everyone involved understands the risks and reads the loan’s product disclosure statement carefully.
+This means the guarantor’s property and credit rating could be at risk if you can’t make your loan repayments.
+It’s important that everyone involved understands the risks and reads the loan’s product disclosure statement carefully.

 Deposit protect bond